2019 Big 12 Tournament: Bracket, schedule, scores, updates | NCAA.com

-The 2019 Big 12 Tournament started Wednesday, March 13, with the first round and will continue through Saturday, March 16 when a champion is named.
-Get bracket, schedule, scores and and updates here.
-All games are at the Sprint Center in Kansas City, Mo.
+Iowa State is 2019 Big 12 Tournament champion after defeating 3-seed Kansas on Saturday, March 16.
+See the final bracket, scores and updates here.
+All games were at the Sprint Center in Kansas City, Mo.

-In Wednesday's opening round, TCU and West Virginia escaped with close victories.
+Iowa State defeated Kansas 78-66 on Saturday to lock up the conference's auto bid.
+The Cyclones topped top seed K-State on Friday to reach the title game.

 2019 Big 12 Tournament: Bracket